rahulnyk/knowledge_graph/README.md

 # Convert any Corpus of Text into a *Graph of Knowledge*

 ![Knowledge Graph Banner](./assets/KG_banner.png)
 *A knowledge graph generated using this code*

+ghpages link of this graph: https://rahulnyk.github.io/knowledge_graph/

 ## What is a knowledge graph?